stephendawsondev/A-Great-Step/README.md

 <br>

-> As a first time visitor, I want to be able to create easily navigate the site.
+> As a first time visitor, I want to be able to easily navigate the site.

 On landing on the site, the user is presented with two large buttons, which allow them to either import a goal or create a new one.
-The limitation of choice means the user can easily decide what they want to do.
+Limited choice means the user can easily decide what they want to do.
 They can also scroll down to see the other sections of the site.
 If they visit a page that doesn't exist, they have a button to redirect them back to the homepage.

-> As a first time visitor, I want receive errors if I input invalid data.
+> As a first time visitor, I want to receive errors if I input invalid data.

 If the user inputs invalid data and tries to progress to the next section, the inputs will be validated and the user is presented with a clear error explaining what they need to do.